schtandard/geocalc/docs/source/theory.rst

 We will then use conformal mapping techniques to calculate the specific capacitance of the geometry (i.e. the capacitance per length in the invariant direction).
 For a geometry of finite length (that is still large enough for the approximation to hold), we can the obtain its absolute capacitance by multiplying its specific capacitance with its length.

-Above and beneach the conductor layer, there may be an arbitrary number of dielectric layers as well as a metal cover above the upper-most and beneath the lower-most dielectric.
+Above and beneach the conductor layer, there may be an arbitrary number of dielectric layers as well as a metal cover above the upper-most and below the lower-most dielectric.
 Let us only consider the upper half of this system for now; the calculations for the lower half are analogous.
 Let :math:`n` be the number of dielectric layers above the conductors, :math:`\varepsilon_k` the relative permittivity of the :math:`k`-th dielectric and :math:`h_k` the :math:`z`-coordinate of its upper edge::